Close Menu

 Using Modern Banking Tools to Simplify Bucket Budgeting

-Once you’ve defined your buckets and amounts, the next step is to set them up so that you can easily manage and track them.
+Once you’ve defined your buckets and amounts, the next step is to set them up to make them easy to manage and track.
 Many banks now offer “bucket” or sub-account features that let you divide your main account into multiple virtual buckets.
-For example, banks like SoFi and Ally Bank allow you to create multiple buckets within the same account, making it easier to allocate money without juggling multiple accounts according to WalletHub.
+For example, banks like SoFi and Ally Bank allow you to create multiple buckets within the same account, making it easier to allocate money without juggling multiple accounts.

 If your bank doesn’t offer this feature, consider using separate savings accounts or budgeting apps that support bucket budgeting.
 The goal is to have a clear visual and functional separation of your money.